Distinct signatures of spinning PBH domination and evaporation: doubly peaked gravitational waves, dark relics and CMB complementarity: Signatures of spinning PBHs in different scenarios

-For the DR contributions, we consider massless particles with spin $s=0,1/2,1$ and 2.
-As the PBH spin increases, the distribution of emitted particles favours higher spin particles.
-We can clearly see this trend from Fig. \ref{DRR1} and \ref{DRR2}.
-For the scalar or $s=0$ particles, spinning PBHs contribute less to $\Delta N_{\rm eff}$ than the Schwarzschild case, but as we go towards higher spin particles, the contribution from spinning PBH increases.
-For fermions with $s=1/2$, spinning and non-spinning PBHs contribute almost equally, for $s=1$ vector particles, spinning PBHs contribute slightly more than non-spinning ones, but this difference becomes visibly large for $s=2$ graviton particles.
-For gravitons, the spinning PBHs produce an order of magnitude higher value of $\Delta N_{\rm eff}$ compared to the Schwarzschild case.
-Recently the calculation of DR has been improved, taking into account the dilution effects for graviton energy density as they emit predominantly at an early phase of PBH evaporation \cite{Cheek:2022dbx}.
-We also use \texttt{FRISBHEE} to include the resulting suppression coming from the dilution effect.
-It is evident from Figs. \ref{DRR1} and \ref{DRR2}, that while the scalar and fermion contributions to $\Delta N_{\rm eff}$ are relevant for the projected sensitivities of both CMB-HD \cite{CMB-HD:2022bsz} and CMB-Bharat \cite{CMBbharat:01} experiments, the graviton and vector contributions can only be probed by CMB-HD experiment.
-We do not show the sensitivity of any other future CMB experiments like CMB-S4 \cite{CMB-S4:2022ght} as they are not sensitive to our expected $\Delta N_{\rm eff}$ contribution from DR. As the graviton contribution shows a strong dependence on the initial PBH spin, we can obtain a PBH mass dependent critical value for $a_*$, only above which value we can expect associated $\Delta N_{\rm eff}$ to be detectable in CMB-HD experiment.
+It is evident from Figs. \ref{DRR1} and \ref{DRR2}, that while the scalar and fermion contributions to $\Delta N_{\rm eff}$ are relevant for the projected sensitivities of both CMB-HD \cite{CMB-HD:2022bsz} and CMB-Bharat \cite{CMBbharat:01} experiments, the graviton, and vector contributions can only be probed by CMB-HD experiment.
+We do not show the sensitivity of any other future CMB experiments like CMB-S4 \cite{CMB-S4:2022ght} as they are not sensitive to our expected $\Delta N_{\rm eff}$ contribution from DR. As the graviton contribution shows a strong dependence on the initial PBH spin, we can obtain a PBH mass dependent critical value for $a_*$, only above which we can expect associated $\Delta N_{\rm eff}$ to be detectable in CMB-HD experiment.